marcofaltelli/marcofaltelli.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a researcher at the <a href="https://en.uniroma2.it/">University of Rome Tor Vergata</a>.
+I am a Researcher in the <a href="https://www.enea.it/en/">ENEA</a> High Performance Computing Lab.

 In June 2023 I obtained my PhD in Computer Science under the supervision of <a href="http://netgroup.uniroma2.it/people/faculties/giuseppebianchi/">Prof. Giuseppe Bianchi</a> and <a href="https://francescoquaglia.github.io/">Prof. Francesco Quaglia</a>.\\
 My research activities combine computer networking and computer architecture to design high performing, scalable architectures for both network hardware and software solutions.